This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Cajun Shrimp and Sausage Vegetable Skillet close up

-1. Combine: Start by adding the shrimp, sausage, zucchini, yellow squash, asparagus, bell pepper and salt and pepper in a large bowl.
+1. Combine: Start by adding the shrimp, sausage, zucchini, yellow squash, asparagus, bell pepper, salt, and pepper in a large bowl.

-3. Add: Then add step 1 and 2 to a large skillet and turn to medium high heat.
+3. Add: Then add to a large skillet and turn to medium high heat.

 4. Cook for about 5-7 minutes until the shrimp is pink and the vegetables are tender.